nandoflorestan/keepluggable/README.rst

 do not involve actual file content, so you should avoid loading it.

 For file payloads, we currently have implemented one backend that stores them in Amazon S3.
-We also intend to provide another backend that stores files in the local filesystem (mostly useful for usage during development).
+There is also a very simple backend that stores files in the local filesystem (useful during development).

 For (optionally) storing the metadata we currently provide a SQLAlchemy backend.
 In both cases, you can easily write other storage backends.